MicrosoftDocs/sql-docs/docs/relational-databases/performance/database-engine-tuning-advisor.md

 ---
-title: "Database Engine Tuning Advisor | Microsoft Docs"
+title: "Database Engine Tuning Advisor"
-description: Learn how to use Database Engine Tuning Advisor to troubleshoot, tune a large set of queries, analyze design changes, and manage storage space in SQL Server. ms.custom: "" ms.date: "01/09/2017" ms.prod: sql ms.reviewer: "" ms.technology: performance ms.topic: conceptual
+description: Learn how to use Database Engine Tuning Advisor to troubleshoot, tune a large set of queries, analyze design changes, and manage storage space in SQL Server. ms.custom: "" ms.date: "05/11/2021" ms.prod: sql ms.reviewer: "" ms.technology: performance ms.topic: conceptual
 f1_keywords:
   - "sql13.dta.general.f1"
-ms.assetid: 50dd0a0b-a407-4aeb-bc8b-b02a793aa30a
 author: WilliamDAssafMSFT
 ms.author: wiassaf
 ---
 # Database Engine Tuning Advisor
  [!INCLUDE [SQL Server](../../includes/applies-to-version/sqlserver.md)]
   The [!INCLUDE[msCoName](../../includes/msconame-md.md)] Database Engine Tuning Advisor (DTA) analyzes databases and makes recommendations that you can use to optimize query performance.
 You can use the Database Engine Tuning Advisor to select and create an optimal set of indexes, indexed views, or table partitions without having an expert understanding of the database structure or the internals of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
-Using the DTA, you can perform the following tasks.
+Using the DTA, you can perform the following tasks:

 -   Troubleshoot the performance of a specific problem query